Freed Israeli hostages did not know their loved ones had died

 ‘Let’s get it done’

-The treatment of Sharabi, Levy and Ohad Ben Ami while they were in captivity, and the realization they did not know of their loved ones’ fate, has already galvanized one hostage family to use the moment to call for more action now.
+Sharabi, Levy and Ohad Ben Ami’s treatment in captivity, compounded by the realization they did not know of their loved ones’ fate, has galvanized one family whose son was killed by Hamas last year to call on US President Donald Trump to speed up the hostage release process.

 “All 76 hostages out this week.
 End of war.
 Who benefits from dragging it out for so long?
 Not the people of this region.
 Let’s get it done right now,” he said.

+Later Saturday, Hamas also released a highly produced propaganda video showing the three men together inside a tunnel, in a departure from previous hostage releases.

+The three men were released in the fifth round of exchanges between Hamas and Israel.
+Later Saturday, Israel released 183 Palestinian prisoners due to be freed in the deal, 18 of whom were serving life sentences.

 A total of 33 Israeli hostages are expected to be released as part of the first phase of the ceasefire agreement, which went into force on January 19 and is supposed to last six weeks.
-Following the release of the three hostages on Saturday, Hamas and its allies still hold a total of 73 people taken from Israel on October 7, 2023, and an additional three held since before then.
+Following Saturday’s exchange, Hamas and its allies still hold a total of 73 people taken from Israel on October 7, 2023, and an additional three held in Gaza since before then.
 Negotiations on the second and third phases are not yet believed to have begun in earnest.

 Hersh Goldberg-Polin was kidnapped at the same time as Levy.
 Both had tried to hide in a bomb shelter before they were caught and taken to Gaza in the back of a pickup truck.